 Adventures in Tri-Metro Land

 This morning, Ash took all the little scraps of paper, on which I'd been scribbling vital information about our debit card theft, down to the bank to confer with them on our next step.
-So far none of the charges the thieving CAsshole made have hit our account, likely due to the fact that they've been cancelled at the source.
+So far none of the charges the thieving CAsshole made have hit our account, likely due to the fact that they've been canceled at the source.
 Still, we don't want this weasel to get away with it, so after consulting the bank, Ash popped down to see the police.
 Unfortunately, you can't just pop into ANY police station for this sort of thing.

 "We can't do anything," the policeman at Town-A's police department said.
 "You're not in our jurisdiction.
 You're in Town-C's jurisdiction so you need to go see their department."